hakan42/marvin.robot/README.md

 Maven is used to build Marvin.

 ## Cool things to try
+* Change the rule for the lights in the living room to turn on at sunset
 * Notify me about dinner in 5 minutes
 * Turn on the lights in the living room
 * What is the temperature in the living room?